Do you suffer from poor sleep or insomnia?

 2. Make sure your bedroom is sleep-friendly

-Make sure your bedroom is cool, dark and airy.
+The second of my ways to help you sleep is to make sure your bedroom is cool, dark and airy.

 If it is too hot or too bright then this will prevent you from having a good night’s sleep.